Banann23/BluCube-Rush/README.md

 Added here to show progression in my coding journey.
 ⚠️ Note: The game was designed on Full HD screen (1920x1080).
 On larger resolutions, some graphics or layout elements may not display perfectly.

+## 🌐 Live Demo

+Try the game in your browser: [BluCube Rush on Vercel](https://your-vercel-link.vercel.app)

 ## 🎮 About the Game